qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    Under :guilabel:`Vectorized`, select :guilabel:`Save file as`.
    Set the location to :file:`Rasterprac` and name the file :file:`aspect_slope_rainfall_all.shp`.
 #.
-Ensure that :guilabel:`Open output file after running algorithm` is
+Ensure that |checkbox|
-   checked
+   :guilabel:`Open output file after running algorithm` is checked
 #.
 Click :guilabel:`Run`
 #.
 Close the dialog when processing is complete